HERE Data Hub CLI¶

-We think developers deserve an easy to use, convenient and streamlined experience to work with XYZ Hub APIs.
-That’s why we’ve built the HERE CLI.
-HERE CLI is a Node.js command line interface which works not only with HERE XYZ Hub, but eventually, with any HERE API.
-Right now, it allows you to interact with HERE XYZ Hub to create and manage your Projects and easily upload and manage your datasets.
+We think developers deserve an easy to use, convenient and streamlined experience to work with Data Hub APIs.
+That’s why we’ve built the HERE Data Hub CLI.
+HERE Data Hub CLI is a Node.js command line interface which works not only with HERE Data Hub, but eventually, with any HERE API.
+Right now, it allows you to interact with HERE Data Hub to create and manage your projects and easily upload and manage your datasets.

-HERE CLI is Open Source, where developers like yourself can contribute new functionality and features.
+HERE Data Hub CLI is Open Source, where developers like yourself can contribute new functionality and features.

-HERE CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.
+HERE Data Hub CLI is built on Node.js, a cross-platform efficient language to write even complex, local applications.